clemensbartz/clemensbartz.de/content/airing_en.md

 ### Introduction

-[Airing](https://clemensbartz.github.io/airing/) is a web site to determine the effect of opening the window.
+Airing is a web site to determine the effect of opening the window.
+[Try it yourself](https://clemensbartz.github.io/airing/index.html).

 ### Main features